-Paulie?
-Canelo?
-Golovkin?
-Crossover Fights for Conor McGregor to Consider
+Paulie, Canelo, Golovkin: Crossover Fights for Conor McGregor to Consider

-Paulie?
-Canelo?
-Golovkin?
-Crossover Fights for Conor McGregor to ConsiderAugust 28, 2017
+Paulie, Canelo, Golovkin: Crossover Fights for Conor McGregor to ConsiderAugust 28, 2017

-Paulie?
-Canelo?
-Golovkin?
-Crossover Fights for Conor McGregor to Consider
+Paulie, Canelo, Golovkin: Crossover Fights for Conor McGregor to Consider

 Conor McGregor had the most lucrative boxing debut of all time.

-And it’s safe to say he’s got more opportunities than any 0-1 fighter coming off a KO loss.
+It's safe to say he has more opportunities than any 0-1 fighter coming off a TKO loss.

 Given the skills and mettle he showed while surviving into Round 10 against Floyd Mayweather at the T-Mobile Arena, some of the most frequent themes at the post-fight press conference focused on whether the chatty Irishman would consider a part-time ring gig alongside his full-time MMA commitments.